 Apricus will host a live conference call and webcast today at 4:30 p.m.
 Eastern Time to discuss the Company’s financial results and provide a corporate update.
 To participate by telephone, please dial (855) 780-7196 (Domestic) or (631) 485-4867 (International).
 The conference ID number is 8654347.
 The live and archived audio webcast can be accessed through the Investors Relations’ section of the Company’s website at www.apricusbio.com.
 Please log in approximately five to ten minutes before the event to ensure a timely connection.
 The archived webcast will be available for 30 days following the live call.

 About Apricus Biosciences, Inc.

 Apricus Biosciences, Inc. (APRI) is a biopharmaceutical company advancing innovative medicines in urology and rheumatology.
-Apricus’ commercial product, Vitaros®, for the treatment of erectile dysfunction, is approved in Europe and Canada and is being commercialized in several countries in Europe.
+Apricus’ commercial product, Vitaros®, for the treatment of erectile dysfunction, is approved in Canada and certain countries in Europe, Latin America and the Middle East and is being commercialized in several countries in Europe.
 In September 2015, Apricus in-licensed the U.S. development and commercialization rights for Vitaros from Allergan.
-Apricus’ marketing partners for Vitaros include Recordati Ireland Ltd. (Recordati S.p.A.), Ferring International Center S.A.
+Apricus’ marketing partners for Vitaros include Recordati Ireland Ltd. (Recordati), Ferring International Center S.A.
 (Ferring Pharmaceuticals), Laboratoires Majorelle, Bracco S.p.A., Mylan NV and Elis Pharmaceuticals Ltd. Apricus currently has one active product candidate, RayVa™, its product candidate for the treatment of the circulatory disorder Raynaud’s phenomenon.